salassep/airplane-journey-animation-using-processing/README.md

   https://github.com/salassep/airplane-journey-animation-using-processing.git
 ```

-- Open the project folder in Processing and then run it.
+- Open the project folder in Processing and then run ini_projectnya.pde.

 ## Demo